Is It Fair to Require an Offer Letter When Employees Resign for Better Opportunities?

 Hey Masbee,

 Sorry for the late reply.
 I was not online.
-Anywayz, I think you have got the answer.
-And this is right that an employer can not ask from his employee to show his/her offer letter of the new company.
+Anyway, I think you have got the answer.
+It is correct that an employer cannot ask his employee to show his/her offer letter from the new company.
+DO NOT include this clause in the appointment letter.
+Your company may get in trouble.

-Feel free to send more queries (if any)
+Feel free to send more queries (if any).

 Mannat